Systemic lupus erythematosus

 • Incidence: 5-10/100,000.

-• Four times more common among Africans than Caucasians or Asians.
+• 4 times more common in Africans than in Caucasians or Asians.

-• Initial manifestation usually occurs in young adults (15th and 30th LJ), but a "late onset SLE" is possible.
+• First manifestation usually occurs in young adulthood (15th and 30th years), but "late onset SLE" is possible.

 • Viral infections.

-• CD4+ T lymphocytes secrete IL-4 & 6, which leads to B-cell activation and ultimately to autoantibody production and, in the broader sense, to the production of immune complexes.
+• CD4+ T lymphocytes secrete IL-4 & 6, leading to B-cell activation and eventually autoantibody production and, by extension, immune complex production.
 Circulating immune complexes can cause deposition in small vessels of visceral organs or the skin, where they can act as triggers for vasculitis.
-In addition, the formation of immune complexes in the basement membrane is possible.
+In addition, formation of immune complexes in the basement membrane is possible.

 • Livedo racemosa.